codemaster-vansh/Semantic_Segmentation/README.md

 The image on the right shows what my implementation learned after **50** epochs training with a **0.80-0.10-0.20** split of the dataset.

 ---

+If you have any recommendations for this repo or any of my works in general you can reach out to me on my [Gmail](vanshwhig24@gmail.com)

 Here is the [MIT License](LICENSE)